A Local’s Guide to the Best 16 Things to Do in Golden Gate Park San Francisco

 Attend a Music Festival

-There are two music festivals in Golden Gate Park each summer.
+There are two music festivals in Golden Gate Park each summer, Outside Lands and Hardly Strictly Bluegrass.

 Every August, Golden Gate Park turns into an outdoor music venue for three days of Outside Lands!
-Outside Lands is a bit pricey to attend and you need to get your tickets early!
-They sell 3 day passes first, once those sell out, they sell one day passes.
-I’m attending for the very first time this year (2023) and I’ll report back for what else to expect!
+Outside Lands is a bit pricey, so you need to get your tickets early!
+They sell three-day passes first, and once those sell out, they sell one-day passes.

 I know that there was quite a bit of information in this post.
 I even decided to leave some attractions, because it’s almost overwhelming the number of things to do in Golden Gate Park!
 Honestly, any way you decide to spend your time in the park is time well spent.
 Whether it’s going for a long walk, checking out the museums, or laying in the grass on a sunny day, definitely add Golden Gate Park to your San Francisco itinerary.